 Share the guidelines on your institution’s website.

-Welcome to Europe – Frequently Asked Questions
+Welcome to this Country – Frequently Asked Questions

 This is a preview of the FAQ template “Welcome to this Country” – please mind that the answers are rather general and need to be adapted to the specific processes and regulations of the country and the higher education institution.
 In the downloads-section below you can find FAQs tailored to several EU countries.